 As part of the application, you will have to provide:

 The selection process normally consists of reviewing your qualifications, professional experience and the relevance of the course chosen for your future career.
-Some universities have a two-stage application process and if you are selected, you may be ask to attend an interview (in person or via teleconference).
-International students not currently living in Brazil may be exempt from this.
+Some universities have a two-stage application process and if you are selected, you may be ask to attend an interview (in person or via video call).

-For PhD students, there is a very small number of departments (such as the department of chemistry at Unicamp) which are willing to let you apply in English.
-However, you will require at least some Portuguese before you start your studies (and for everyday life) and will require it if your doctoral programme includes exams and classes which are likely to be in Portuguese.
-Universities offer both pre-sessional and in-sessional intensive Portuguese courses so be sure to find out about those.
+For PhD students, there is a small number of departments that are willing to let you apply in English.
+However, you will require at least some Portuguese before you start your studies (and for everyday life).
+Universities offer both pre-sessional and in-sessional intensive Portuguese courses.

 The research proposal is an important part of any PhD application, regardless of where you choose to study.
 Take a look at our guide for some tips and advice on putting yours together.